 - Children aged 2-3 have a mandated staff ratio of 1:4 - Children aged 3-5 have a mandated staff ratio of 1:13 for QTS or equivalent and 1:8 for non-QTS staff.
 In the case of the latter, at least one staff member must hold a relevant Level 3 qualification and at least half of all other staff must hold a full and relevant Level 2 qualification. - Children aged 5-7 have a mandated staff ratio of 1:30 - Annemount's staffing ratios are often much higher than mandated levels.

-Walking on pavement
+Walking on pavement Outings and Trips

-• Children have a staff ratio of 1:12
+- Children have a staff ratio of 1:12

+- Staffing ratios are high:

+- Coach journeys have ratio of 1:12